 - Access to people for labour as freedom of movement ends for people coming from the EU to the UK to work;

 - Other EU laws and programmes that may affect how we do business with the EU.

-The most immediate changes are affecting those in an importing or exporting supply chain with the EU.
-We’ve highlighted the main points in the TCA that affect the seafood industry.
+We’ve highlighted the main points in the TCA that affect the seafood industry below.
 You'll find more detail on our Seafood trade under the EU-UK Trade and Cooperation Agreement page.

 Food safety, labelling and customs requirements

 The EU and UK have agreed to regulate separately on food safety and product standards, often referred to as sanitary and phytosanitary (SPS) and Technical Barriers to Trade (TBT).
 This means there will be checks at the EU and UK border to ensure imported products meet the required regulatory standards.